hyunalee625/createtsy/README.md

 ---
 <h2>Future implementations</h2>
-<li>products show: products will have its own page for users to click on and view</li>
+<li>Products: products will have its own page for users to click on and view</li>
-<li>shopping cart: users can add, remove, update shopping cart</li>
+<li>Shopping cart: users can add, remove, update shopping cart</li>